Ubudu/Android-IOT-SDK/README.md

 # Android-IoT-SDK

-This SDK is dedicated for handling discovery, connection and two way communication with the `ub_ble_scanner` dongle.
+This SDK is dedicated for handling discovery, connection and two way communication with a BLE device.
-SDK also provides API to make mobile device act like a connectable `ub_ble_scanner` device.
+SDK also provides API to make mobile device act like a connectable BLE device.

 ## Installing